jordanbCS/NatureVR/README.md

 ## 2d --> 3d models

+ - Google PHORHUM - "...Observing that 3D supervision alone is not sufficient for high fidelity color reconstruction, we introduce patch-based rendering losses that enable reliable color reconstruction on visible parts of the human, and detailed and plausible color estimation for the non-visible parts..." - https://phorhum.github.io/

  - NVIDIA's New AI: Enhance! - https://www.youtube.com/watch?v=e0yEOw6Zews

  - "AI can turn a collection of 2D images into an explorable 3D world" - https://www.newscientist.com/article/2294737-ai-can-turn-a-collection-of-2d-images-into-an-explorable-3d-world/ - https://www.youtube.com/watch?v=BBmcsyB7aDw